 Childhood & Early Life

-Lauren Bacall was born on September 16, 1924 in The Bronx, New York to Weinstein-Bacal and William Perske.
+Lauren Bacall was born Betty Joan Perske on September 16, 1924, in The Bronx, New York, USA, to Natalie Bacal and William Perske.
 Her father was addicted to alcohol, and deserted the family when Bacall was just six.

 Soon after her birth, her family moved to Brooklyn's Ocean Parkway.
-She received education at a private boarding school ‘The Highland Manor Boarding School for Girls’ in Tarrytown, New York, and at ‘Julia Richman High School’ in Manhattan.
+She received education at a private boarding school named ‘The Highland Manor Boarding School for Girls’ in Tarrytown, New York.
+She then studied at ‘Julia Richman High School’ in Manhattan.

-Her parents divorced when she was just 5.
-Thereafter, she no longer saw her father and formed a very close bond with her mother, who remarried to lee Goldberg.
+Her parents divorced when she was young.
+Thereafter, she no longer saw her father and formed a very close bond with her mother, who later got married to Lee Goldberg.

-While working as a model she featured in the cover of ‘Harper’s Bazaar’ in 1942 and got noticed by ace director Howard Hawks’ wife Nancy Hawkes who encouraged her to take a screen test for ‘To Have and Have Not’ and the rest is history.
+While working as a model, she featured in the cover of ‘Harper’s Bazaar’ in 1942 and got noticed by ace director Howard Hawks’ wife Nancy Hawkes who encouraged her to take a screen test for ‘To Have and Have Not.’

-Hawks took keen interest in Lauren and taught her how to speak with proper diction and was instrumental in convincing her to take the name Lauren in order to shrug off her Jewish heritage.
+Hawks took keen interest in Lauren and taught her how to speak with proper diction.
+She was also instrumental in convincing her to adopt the name ‘Lauren’ in order to hide her Jewish heritage.

 Continue Reading Below